hercules-ci/hercules-ci-effects/effects/gh-pages/README.md

       -- derivation to build and push
   , branchName :: String ? "gh-pages"
       -- branch to push
-  , condition :: Repo -> Boolean ? { ref, ... }: lib.elem ref ["refs/heads/main" "refs/heads/master"]
+  , condition :: Repository -> Boolean ? { ref, ... }: lib.elem ref ["refs/heads/main" "refs/heads/master"]
-      -- if a repo does not satisfy this condition, the effect will not be run -- by default it checks that CI is triggered by main branch -- Repo is the type of https://docs.hercules-ci.com/hercules-ci-agent/evaluation#param-herculesCI-primaryRepo , committer :: { name :: String, email :: String } ? <credentials of sincerely yours> }
+      -- if a repository does not satisfy this condition, the effect will not be run -- by default it checks that CI is triggered by main branch -- Repository is the type of https://docs.hercules-ci.com/hercules-ci-agent/evaluation#param-herculesCI-primaryRepo , committer :: { name :: String, email :: String } ? <credentials of sincerely yours> }
       -- name and email that will be used as author and committer by Git -- you probably want to change these